klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

-The results of `caver.wallet.keyring.createFromPrivateKey` and `caver.wallet.keyring.createFromKlaytnWalletKey`, like the result of `caver.wallet.keyring.generate` above, is a Keyring instance which has an address defined inside and one PrivateKey instance defined in the first element of the keyring.keys array.
+The results of `caver.wallet.keyring.createFromPrivateKey` and `caver.wallet.keyring.createFromKlaytnWalletKey`, like the result of `caver.wallet.keyring.generate` above, have a Keyring instance which has an address defined inside and one PrivateKey instance in the first element of `keyring.keys`.

-If [AccountKey] of your account in the Klaytn network is updated, you can create a keyring using the address and the updated private key(s).
+If [AccountKey] of your account in the Klaytn network is decoupled from the address, you can create a keyring using the address and the private key(s) like below.

 ```javascript
 // test.js